 A native of Dayton, Madeline graduated from the Dayton Public Schools and holds a bachelor of philosophy in interdisciplinary studies from Miami University and a master of arts in English composition & rhetoric from Wright State University.

 Madeline is a graduate of the Leadership Dayton program.
 She serves on the Boards of Trustees for the Downtown Dayton Partnership and the Montgomery County Board of Developmental Disabilities Services.
 She also serves as co-chair of the Dayton Walk of Fame Committee.
-Madeline was chosen as one of Dayton’s Top Ten Women in 2011, a member of the “40 under 40” Hall of Fame in 2012, and was named one of the "BizWomen: Dayton's Power 50" by the Dayton Business Journal in 2014.
+Madeline was chosen as one of Dayton’s Top Ten Women in 2011, a member of the “40 under 40” Hall of Fame in 2012, and was named one of the "BizWomen: Dayton's Power 50" by the Dayton Business Journal in 2014 and 2015.